idthings/idengine/README.md

 Typically these languages are string-challenged, so we try to make it as easy as possible.
 Search your response stream for curly braces, and that's your data.

-However, when requesting new identities or rotating secrets, you can a;sp specify the response in JSON format.
+However, when requesting new identities or rotating secrets, you can also specify the response in JSON format.
 If that's what's easiest for your code.
 ```
 curl "https://api.idthings.io/identities/new/?format=json"